Building with Matchbox DAGs¶

 extract_transform

 string, which will take data from the location and transform it into your key and index fields.
-Its syntax will depend on the type of location- For most users, using a relational database location, this will be SQL
+Its syntax will depend on the type of location- For most a relational database location, this will be SQL

 - A list of